-Our ESG policy and framework are overseen by our head of ESG, who works closely with investment team professionals to share insights and build ongoing awareness, knowledge and understanding of material ESG risks associated with investments.
+Our RI policy and framework are overseen by our Head of Responsible Investment, who works closely with investment team professionals to share insights and build ongoing awareness, knowledge and understanding of material sustainability and governance risks associated with investments.

-(b) UN Global Compact principles

-We ensure that all our investments comply with the UN Global Compact principles.
+UN Global Compact principles: We ensure that all our investments comply with the UN Global Compact principles.
 Our borrowers should support and respect the protection of internationally proclaimed human rights and ensure that they are not complicit in human rights abuses.

-Engagement with policymakers
+(d) Engagement with policymakers

-In 2022, together with 38 other investors, Polus signed a letter calling on the UK government to bring forward a 'Business, Human Rights and Environment Act' to mandate all companies to conduct human rights and environmental due diligence.
+Where possible and appropriate, Polus will seek to engage with policymakers to support initiatives that we believe will strengthen or enhance legislation on slavery and human trafficking in the UK.
+For example, in 2022 Polus signed a letter calling on the UK government to bring forward a 'Business, Human Rights and Environment Act' to mandate all companies to conduct human rights and environmental due diligence.
 We worked on this letter with the PRI and the Investor Alliance for Human Rights.
 We expressed our support for such a law to include appropriate provisions to hold companies liable if they fail to prevent human rights or environmental harm.